QUESTIONS ABOUT THE ONLINE MASTER'S PROGRAM

 Is financial aid available to online students?

 Federal financial aid is available for degree-seeking students who are enrolled a minimum of 4.5 hours per semester and who show financial need.
 The aid is typically limited to federal loans.
-No scholarships, grants, assistantships or fellowships are currently available through the UNC School of Media and Journalism.
+No scholarships, grants, assistantships or fellowships are currently available through the Hussman School.
 For more information, contact the Office of Scholarships and Student Aid.

 How do I establish residency to qualify for in-state tuition?